wmakeouthill/certificados-wesley/portfolio-content/projects/wmakeouthill.github.io-english.md

 # Frontend: http://localhost:4200
 ```

-If you want the frontend to hit a local backend, make sure services use the right URL in `api-url.util.ts` (default: `http://localhost:8080`).
+If you want the frontend to hit a local backend, ensure services use the right URL in `api-url.util.ts` (default: `http://localhost:8080`).

 ---